marratj/containers-introduction/PITCHME.md

 +++

-When the container is removed, all changes are gone.
+When a container is removed, all its changes are gone.

 So, how do we persist storage and get configuration inside, then?